taliajmallo/rpgs/campaigns/Enemies_Within/Cythara/charsheet.md

 50XP Total, 0 Spent

 ## Biographical Info
-Age 101
-Height 6'0"
-Jet eyes, pale blonde hair.
+Age 101, born under the Witchling star on the 9th of Vorhexen Height 6'0"; jet black eyes; pale blonde hair.
 Motivation: Tradition
 Short-term ambition: Find someone she can safely trust with the knowledge of her magic.